Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 The user must have the following permissions for the permission type "Tenant management":

-- To view all tenants: READ permission.
+- To view migration status for all subtenants: READ permission.
 - To perform migration activity: ADMIN permission.
   {{</c8y-admon-req>}}